UmairAbideen/Testing-Guide-Part-3/README.md

 # ⚡ Testing-Guide-Part-3 (Database Testing)

-This project demonstrates the fundamentals of **Database Testing in Laravel** using **Factories, Seeders, Refresh Database, Transactions, and Database Assertions**.
+This project demonstrates the fundamentals of **Database Testing in Laravel** using **Factories, Seeders, Refresh Database and Transactions**.

 Database testing ensures that application data is created, stored, updated, and deleted correctly.
 Laravel provides built-in testing tools to generate fake data, reset databases, and verify database operations automatically.